ScorexFoundation/sigmastate-interpreter/docs/perf-style-guide.md

 Note that not only is each Int boxed into java.lang.Integer (or other primitive type), but also `scala.collection.immutable.::` instances are created for each item as well.
 2) Avoids boxing (which is proportional to the size of Seq)
-3) The accessing of array items is cached locally both when the array is created and when it is later used
+3) The accessing of array items is cache friendly both when the array is created and when it is later used
 4) Less allocations means less garbage to collect later.
 This is especially important when the application is multi-threaded, because in this case the garbage